khaors/geocompr/main.md

 This relieves the OSM server resources, reduces download time and above all only gives back the shop locations we are interested in.
 The `map()` loop, the `lapply()` equivalent of **purrr**, runs through all eight metropolitan names which subsequently define the bounding box in the `opq()` function (see section \@ref(retrieving-data)).
 Alternatively, we could have provided the bounding box in the form of coordinates ourselves.
-Next, we indicate that we only would like to download `shop` features (see this [page](http://wiki.openstreetmap.org/wiki/Map_Features) for a full list of OpenStreetMap map features).
+Next, we indicate that we would only like to download `shop` features (see this [page](http://wiki.openstreetmap.org/wiki/Map_Features) for a full list of OpenStreetMap map features).
 `osmdata_sf()` returns a list with several spatial objects (points, lines, polygons, etc.).
 Here, we will only keep the point objects.
-As with Google's reverse geocode API, the OSM-download will once in a while not work at the first attempt.
+As with Google's reverse geocode API, the OSM-download will sometimes fail at the first attempt.
 The `while` loop increases the number of download trials to three.
-If then still no features can be downloaded, most likely there are none.
-Or it is an indication that another error has occurred before.
+If then still no features can be downloaded, it is likely that either there are none available or that another error has occurred before (e.g. due to erroneous output from `opq()`).
-For instance, the `opq()` function might have retrieved a wrong bounding box.

 ```r